These resources were previously used for PHC 6055 which is no longer being offered. They remain as a general resource.

 - Short R Reference Card: Compact and useful information about common R commands

-- UCLA Statistical Computing: Excellent resources for a variety of packages, including R.
+- UCLA Institute for Digital Research and Education: Excellent resources for a variety of packages, including R.

 - R Project Home Page: A broader site associated with R. Contains links to CRAN materials plus more.